AbasSec/Flow/README.md

   </a>
 </p>

-> [!TIP]
+> [!NOTE]
-> The preview above is intentionally visible in GitHub README rendering and opens the full walkthrough on YouTube.
-GitHub does not reliably render repository-hosted `.mp4` files as inline README players.
-When a GitHub attachment URL is available, replace the preview block with that `github.com/user-attachments/assets/...` URL to use GitHub’s native player.
+> The clickable preview uses `assets/branding/flow-walkthrough-thumbnail.jpeg`.
+Keep that image in the repository beside `FLOW.mp4` so GitHub can show the walkthrough preview directly inside the README.

 ---